frankjmontero/Study-notes/HTML.md

 ```html
 <img src="https://www.your-image-source.com/your-image.jpg" alt="Author standing on a beach with two thumbs up.">
 ```
+**Note**: Always specify the width and height of an image.
+If width and height are not specified, the web page might flicker while the image loads.

 ## **`a(anchor)`**
 Links content outside of your web page.
 Needs a destination web address called an href attribute.
 They also need anchor text.
 Ex.: